ibrahimgns1/BrainTtechs.github.io/Readme.txt

-This is the readme file for our CSE3xx's project web page
+This is the readme file for the webpage of CSE396 project.